muldjord/occurity/README.md

 ##### 'svg' chart type specific
 * source="filename.svg" <-- The filename containing the SVG you want to use.
+* scaling="distance" <-- Can be `width`, `height` or `distance`. `distance` scales according to patient distance.
+The SVG must be scaled as 100 pixels being equal to 1 arc minute at a distance of 6 meters. `width` and `height` simply scales the SVG to fit the width or height of the screen.

 ###### 'layer' node
 Must be nested inside a `chart` node.
 Defines a layer from inside an SVG to be displayed on the chart.
 It has the following format: